eilbecklab/phenotips-docs/SiteAdministration.md

 2. Next to *Add new property*, put `eye_color`, select an appropriate data type (for simplicity, you can use String), and click *Add*.

+    If creating a Yes/No/NA property, the correct data type is Boolean.

 3. Click the + sign next to the newly-created eye_color property and change *Pretty name* to `Eye color`.

-4. If creating a property to record a date, under *Date Format* change `dd/MM/yyyy HH:mm:ss` to `yyyy-MM-dd`.
+4.  **If creating a property to record a date**, under *Date Format* change `dd/MM/yyyy HH:mm:ss` to `yyyy-MM-dd`.
 Then, under *Custom Display*, put:

         {{velocity}}{{html wiki=false clean=false}}